eltomato/--calculus-evaluator/README.md

-# --calculus-evaluator
+# lambda-calculus-evaluator
-A suite to evaluate and operate on λ-calculus expressions
+A suite to evaluate and operate on λ-calculus expressions.